6 Ways to Quickly Build Trust in Your Business

 The same is true for your own brand.
 Every piece of your brand — your website, business cards, social media graphics, etc. should all look and feel like your brand.

-Action Step: Create a visual brand identity system (e.g. fonts, colors, graphics) for your brand and use it consistently.
+Create a brand identity system (e.g. fonts, colors, graphics) for your business and use it consistently.

 As one of my clients + Biz BFFs, Katie Theuer of Wedding Belles Events puts it “your website is your business card times a million!”
 The design of your brand and website is instrumental to the perception of you and your business.